cs-fullstack-2019-fall/html-basics-weekly-5-flashfan88/README.md

 * Implement a Date component in your search form so that you can search Google for only results that are after the selected date.

+### Kenn's Notes:
+It was close, but you didn't have a footer, the header links looked like buttons, and the form is not sending the user to get real Google results.